 The study you mentioned noted that the broccoli was immersed in a large amount of water when it was cooked, which may have been responsible for such a high proportion of the antioxidants being destroyed; the nutrients likely leaked out into the water during cooking.
 Other studies have shown that when broccoli was cooked in the microwave with no water, the degree of antioxidant loss was much lower.
 The key ingredients to preserving antioxidants and other nutrients seem to be a shorter exposure time to heat while using as little water as possible.
 In that case, microwave cooking can actually be better than other methods of cooking, because it cooks food quickly and therefore reduces the time the food is heated.
 Other tips to keep the nutrients intact during cooking include:

-- Leaving vegetables in big pieces so less surface area, and therefore less nutrients, are exposed.
+- Leave vegetables in big pieces so less surface area, and therefore less nutrients, are exposed.

 - Cover your container to hold in heat and steam, which will reduce the cooking time.